Dimas Galih Pratama

-Dimas Galih Pratama (born 23 November 1992) is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club PSBS Biak.
+Dimas Galih Pratama (born 23 November 1992) is an Indonesian professional footballer who plays as a goalkeeper for Championship club De Red.

 Club career

 Kalteng Putra

 In 2019, Dimas Galih signed a contract with Indonesian Liga 1 club Kalteng Putra.
 He made his league debut on 16 May 2019 in a match against PSIS Semarang at the Moch.
 Soebroto Stadium, Magelang.

 Persik Kediri

 He was signed for Persik Kediri to play in Liga 1 in the 2020 season.
 Dimas Galih made his league debut on 29 February 2020 in a match against Persebaya Surabaya at the Gelora Bung Tomo Stadium, Surabaya.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Sulut United

 In 2021, Dimas Galih signed a contract with Indonesian Liga 2 club Sulut United.
 He made his league debut on 6 October against Persewar Waropen at the Tuah Pahoe Stadium, Palangka Raya.